So you want to start investing, Huh?

 Now again you rejected the offer hoping that tomorrow its price may hike more.

 Exactly what you thought happened.
 You and your pen become popular in school and the highest amount offered by people was 50.

 Now your greed acted inside you, so you again rejected the offers hoping for some more appreciation in price.

 This time the luck was not with you.
-Acompanion bought more unique pen than your.
+A companion bought a unique pen than yours.

-This affect the price of your pen a lot.
+This affects the price of your pen a lot.
 Most of your customer attracted by your companion’s pen.
-Your pen loosed 90% of its value and only bunch of people were ready to pay you 5 bucks only.
+Your pen lost 90% of its value and the only bunch of people was ready to pay you 5 bucks only.